Race finish: Duidgee Park near Toodyay Bridge

 The race starts 500 metres above Northam Weir and winds it ways downstream through channels covering the opening stages of Day 1 of the famous Avon Descent Race.

-From the Northam Weir to Katrine Bridge the river is characterised by flat water, intermittent deep pools and no scrub.
+From the Northam Weir to Katrine Bridge the river is characterised by flat water and intermittent deep pools.
 Two kilometres downriver from Katrine is Glen Avon Rapid, a small but tricky rapid.
 After seven kilometres of coffee rock, Sinclair’s Crossing underneath Dumbarton Bridge presents a challenge with many channels that exist even in low water.
 Not far downriver is Extracts Weir which is a compulsory portage in this race.
-The river from Extracts to Toodyay is shallow with a gravely bed.
+The river from Extracts to Toodyay can be shallow with a gravely bed.